graeme-lockley/my-playbook/website/docs/shift-left/static-code-analysis/lint-bash-shell.md

 ## Pipeline Usage

-The `lint-bash.sh` is part of validation and is called prior to configuration infrastructure or compiling any source code.
+The `lint-bash.sh` is part of validation and is called prior to bundling of deployable assets.

 ## See Also